-Experiments are intended to be used for intensive computational tasks like neural network training.
+Experiments are used to train machine learning models.
 Gradient supports single-node experiments as well as distributed training through multi-node experiments.
 Gradient also supports Hyperparameter Search.

-Experiments can be run from the Experiment Builder web interface, our CLI, the GradientCI bot, or our new SDK.
+Experiments can be run from the Experiment Builder web interface, our CLI, the GradientCI bot, or the SDK.
 Here is a quick overview and instructions for each option:

 GradientCI enables you to submit Experiments directly from a GitHub commit (or branch).
 You can launch Experiments without ever leaving your code.